GrowPHX Projects and Programs

 The first two items in the shed are an Apple Press and a Apple Masher.
 These are bench top or table top tools that can help squish and press apples into a proper mash.
 To borrow these items, please email email@example.com.

 To contribute tool ideas, please send an email to Greg or Janis.
 To contribute financially to the cool tool shed program, please go to www.growphx.com/contribute

-This is a 72 hour deep dive introduction into permaculture.
-This course is designed to give you a whole new perspective on sustainability and regenerative design.
-This program focuses on permaculture with the desert in mind.
+The full course is designed to give you a whole new perspective on sustainability and regenerative design that focuses on permaculture with the drylands desert in mind.
 The GrowPHX Permaculture Design Course takes place over 5 non-consecutive weekends, with one weekend of training in Tucson.

-More information is available on our permaculture page growphx.com/permaculture-design-course.
+More information is available on our permaculture page growphx.com/permaculture-education-home-page

 This is the group of like minded business owners dedicated to growing food or improving landscapes, with a focus on environmentally respectful practices.
 We meet once a month for a 90 minute lunch meeting on the 4th Thursday of the month.
 We work together to build a business network and share information.
 An educational presentation is included in these meetings to help members grow.

 All members of the Business Network commit to an ethical code of conduct in their dealings with clients and other businesses, and in building a regenerative community in the Greater Phoenix area.
 A member listing can be found at www.growphx.com/members